dustinpfister/blog_posts/_posts/threejs-light.md

 ### Know at least a thing or two about materials

+When adding mesh objects to a scene I have to give a material, and some materials will not show up at all if it just has say a color value and no light source.
+This is because the color property of a material is treated differently from one material to another and will not work the same way when compared to another.
+This is the case when comparing the [standard material](/2021/04/27/threejs-standard-material/) to that of the [basic material](/2018/05/05/threejs-basic-material/), the standard material will react to light sources while the basic material will not.

-In some cases I might need to add at least one light source in order to see anything at all, this will of course be the case if the scene is composed of mesh that all use a material like the standard material, and do not have an emmisve color, or [emissive map](/2021/06/22/threejs-emissive-map).
+So in some cases I might need to add at least one light source in order to see anything at all, this will of course be the case if the scene is composed of mesh that all use a material like the standard material, and I do not have an emmisve color, or [emissive map](/2021/06/22/threejs-emissive-map) for example.

 Speaking of emmsive maps and colors that is just one of many things that also comes to mind when thinking about everything there is to work with when it comes to light and materials in threejs.
 I should also write at last a thing or two about materials also while I am at it, because the choice of material matters a lot when it comes to light.
 For example when I was first starting out with threejs I was using materials like the [Normal Material](/2021/06/23/threejs-normal-material), Basic material, and [Depth materials](/2021/05/04/threejs-depth-material/), these are great options for many various reasons, but not of them will work with light sources.
 I have also wrote a [main post on materials](/2018/04/30/threejs-materials/) as well if you would like to check out my overview of materials in general before coming back to light.